A Christmas Story: 24 Hours of A Christmas Story

 In 2007, the marathon continued, and the original tradition was revived.
 TNT also aired the film twice the Sunday of Thanksgiving weekend (November 25).
-In 2009, the 24-hour marathon continued on TBS, for the 13th overall year, starting at 8 p.m. eastern on Christmas Eve.
+In 2009, the 24-hour marathon continued on TBS, for the 13th overall year, starting at 8:00 p.m.
+ET on Christmas Eve.

 In 2009, the film aired on TBS during a 24-hour marathon on Christmas Eve.
-The first viewing at 8 p.m.
-Eastern on December 24 earned a 1.6 rating (18–49) and beat the major broadcast networks (NBC, ABC, CBS, and Fox).
+The first viewing at 8:00 p.m.
+ET on December 24 earned a 1.6 rating (18–49) and beat the major broadcast networks (NBC, ABC, CBS, and Fox).
 In 2010, the marathon averaged 3 million viewers, up 2% from the previous year, ranking TBS as the top cable network for the 24-hour period.
-The 10 a.m. airing on December 25 was seen by 4.4 million viewers, and the 8 p.m. airing on December 24 was close behind with 4.3 million viewers.
+The 10:00 a.m. airing on December 25 was seen by 4.4 million viewers, and the 8:00 p.m. airing on December 24 was close behind with 4.3 million viewers.
 The marathons in 2011 and 2012 continued to see increases in ratings.

 Beginning with the 2014 edition of the marathon, Turner elected to simulcast it on both TNT and TBS, marking the first time since 2003 that TNT aired it as well as the first time the marathon was aired on multiple networks.
-The two networks staggered their airings one hour apart.
-The TBS marathon began at 8 p.m. (eastern), while the TNT marathon began at 9 p.m. (eastern).
-Both networks have run 24-hour marathons with the one-hour offset format from 2014 annually making it a new tradition for both TBS and TNT networks.
+The two networks staggered their airings one hour apart, with the TBS marathon beginning at 8:00 p.m.
+ET and the TNT marathon beginning at 9:00 p.m.
+ET.
+Both networks have run 24-hour marathons with the one-hour offset format from 2014 annually, making it a new tradition for both TBS and TNT networks.
 For 2019, a majority of the most-watched programs—13 out of the top 25—broadcast on cable Christmas Day were A Christmas Story.

+In 2024, TBS aired the film in early December as part of their Dinner and a Movie series, this in addition to the marathon.
+Hosts Jason Biggs and Jenny Mollen were joined by Zack Ward.